In This Article

-The amount of survival uses for floss with astonish you because of the amount of things it can do.
+The amount of survival uses for floss will surprise you because of the number of things it can do.

 Without further ado, let’s go over the 15 survival uses for floss.